Home > Analyses > Utilities > CenterPoint Energy, Inc.

 Financial Ratios

-The table below summarizes key financial ratios for CenterPoint Energy, Inc. over the last five fiscal years, providing insight into profitability, efficiency, liquidity, leverage, and shareholder returns:
+The following table summarizes key financial ratios for CenterPoint Energy, Inc. from 2021 to 2025, providing a clear view of its profitability, liquidity, leverage, and efficiency metrics:

 Evolution of Financial Ratios